-- A directors' report presenting a fair view of the financial position, results and future plans of the company. - Other information, including the auditor's report.
+- A directors' report presenting a fair view of the financial position, results and future plans of the company. - Financial statements comprising (I) a balance sheet, (II) a profit and loss account, (III) a cash flow statement, and (IV) notes to the balance sheet and profit and loss account. - Other information, including the auditor's report.

-The auditor's report must include the following points: (a) whether the financial statements have been prepared, in all material respects, in accordance with the applicable accounting principles and provide a true and fair view of the financial position and result for the year, (b) whether the directors' report meets the legal requirements and does not contain material inaccuracies; and (c) whether the other information has been provided.
-The auditor's report for so-called OOBs (Public Interest Entities) has changed since financial year 2014, as the auditor also needs to include information on materiality, group scoping and key audit matters in the opinion for these companies.
+The auditor's report must include, among other things, the following points: (a) whether the financial statements have been prepared, in all material respects, in accordance with the applicable accounting principles and provide a true and fair view of the financial position and result for the year, (b) whether the directors' report meets the legal requirements and does not contain material inaccuracies; and (c) whether the other information has been provided.
+In the auditor's report for so-called OOBs (Public Interest Entities), the auditor also needs to include information on materiality, group scoping and key audit matters in the opinion for these companies.

 Micro-sized and small companies do not have to include a directors' report and have no audit requirement.
 They may file an abbreviated balance sheet and, for small companies only, explanatory notes with the Chamber of Commerce.
 Notwithstanding the general requirements, a micro-sized or small company may at its discretion prepare financial statements based on tax accounting principles.
 As a result, the equity and the profit according to the financial statements are equal to the equity and profit according to the corporate tax return.
 This facility was introduced in Dutch law in order to reduce the administrative burden for small entities.